 Many forms of athletic competition result in violent physical contact among players, the use of equipment that may result in accidents, strenuous physical exertion, and numerous other exposures to risk of injury.
 Students and parents must assess the risks involved in such participation and make their choice to participate in spite of those risks.
 No amount of instruction, precaution, or supervision will eliminate these risks.
 Students have suffered accidents resulting in death, paraplegia, quadriplegia, and other very serious permanent physical impairment while playing sports.
 By granting permission for your student to participate in athletic competition, you, the parent or guardian, acknowledge that such risk exists.
 Students will be instructed in proper techniques to be used in athletic competition and in the proper utilization of all equipment worn or used in practice and competition.
 Students must adhere to that instruction and utilization and must refrain from improper uses and techniques.

-I understand the statement above and I understand that by allowing my student to participate in athletic events, I assume the risk that he/she may be injured, perhaps severely.
+student to participate in athletic ever nts, I assume the risk that he/she

+may be injured, perhaps severely.

 Signature of Parent